 Experimental Setup

 Validation of the leak spectrum model presented above were carried out using the experimental pipeline shown schematically in figures 4 and in figure 5.
 An air compressor was used to supply air to the pipeline via a gas tank to ensure that air flows into the test pipeline smoothly.
 The test pipeline was made up of three sections of which Section 1 and Section 3 were 30 m long and Section 2 was 3 m long.
 Section 1 and Section 3 were composed of steel wire hose of internal diameter 50mm.
 Section 1 was placed between the gas tank and Section 2 to reduce the compressor noise at the monitoring points due to the high attenuation of the soft plastic hose.
 Moreover, the end of Section 3 was placed far away from monitoring locations to reduce the influence reflections which would attenuate significantly after propagating to the monitoring locations over a long distance.
 Section 2 was a steel pipeline with an external diameter of 108 mm and a thickness of 4 mm which was used for monitoring leak acoustic signals, a pressure gauge was mounted on the start of Section 2 to measure the line pressure.
 The pipe pressure ranged from 0.1 MPa ~ 0.5 MPa.
-Artificial leaks were created by mounting screws penetrated through with orifices of diameter 1 mm, 3 mm and 5 mm, which located in the middle of Section 2.
+Artificial leaks were created by mounting screws penetrated through with orifices of radius 0.5 mm, 1 mm, 1.5mm, 2mm and 2.5 mm, which located in the middle of Section 2.
 The test conditions of this experiment are summarized in Table 2.
 Two acoustic sensors were inserted into the pipe on each side of the leak point at a distance of 300 mm and 700 mm from the leak location.
 Connectors used to connect the different pipe sections are shown schematically as black rectangular boxes in figure 5.

 PCB 105B50 acoustic sensors with a frequency range of 0.5 Hz ~ 40 kHz were used to measure the acoustic pressure within the pipeline.
 Signals were acquired using a data acquisition card and a personal computer.
 Signals were acquired for 60s at a rate of 4kHz, and a personal computer (PC) was used to process the data.